Scandinavian Airlines stops flying to Faroe Islands in Winter

 Guðrið Højgaard, Director of Visit Faroe Islands, the official tourist board of the Faroe Islands, says that this is a huge setback for Faroe Islands tourism.
 The Scandinavian airline company’s announcement will lead to a substantial financial loss for the only airport in the Faroe Islands according to Regin I. Jacobsen, CEO of Vágar Airport.

-The Faroe Islands opened up again on 15 June after three months of lockdown in order to stop the virus from spreading.
+The Faroe Islands opened up again on 15 June 2020 after three months of lockdown in order to stop the virus from spreading.
 Passenger planes started flying again more frequently after the ban on entry for non-residents was repealed.
 Now air travel to the Faroe Islands will be very different.
-The locally owned Atlantic Airways will be the only airline company operating in the Faroe Islands.
+The locally owned Atlantic Airways will be the only airline company operating in the Faroe Islands during winter.

 Coronavirus is largely under control in the Faroe Islands because every single passenger gets tested on arrival.
 However, passenger enthusiasm towards flying has waned.